Igalia/acacia/README.md

 ### SWIG Dependencies

 The Python and NodeJS bindings are built with SWIG.
 SWIG version 4.2.0 is required to build the bindings.
-If your package mananger provides and older version of SWIG, you will need to download and build from source, see: https://swig.org/
+If your package manager provides an older version of SWIG, you will need to download and build from source, see: https://swig.org/

 ### On Linux